Sphereon-Opensource/SSI-SDK/packages/waci-pex/README.md

 # waci-pex

-A `Veramo` plugin to create SSI QR code and to Verify using `SIOPv2` or `OIDC4`.
+A `Veramo` plugin to create an SSI QR code and to verify using `SIOPv2` or `OIDC4`.
 This plugin component is only supporting react and react-native frameworks.

 It will be possible in future to request the issuer to issue credentials.